 200 words and terms that invoke emotions, call to actions and are great for writing headlines!

-If I write a long paragraph that is many sentences long, like you are reading in this specific paragraph, you might well begin to find it boring (please don’t click away yet as just trying to make a point here about long paragraphs) then if you try or are reading this on a mobile phone or cellphone, you will most likely find it an effort to read this.
+If I write a long paragraph that is many sentences long, like you are reading in this specific paragraph, you might well begin to find it boring (please don’t click away yet as just trying to make a point here about long paragraphs).
+Then, if you try or are reading this on a mobile phone or cell phone, you will most likely find it an effort to read this.
 The bottom line is that long paragraphs look rubbish on mobile devices!
-So the key to making web copy is to find and use techniques that are suitable for reading on ALL devices and this means that you should really break down paragraphs into smaller ones that what this paragraph has become.
+So the key to making web copy is to find and use techniques that are suitable for reading on ALL devices.
+This means that you should really break down paragraphs into smaller ones than what this paragraph has become.
 A paragraph that is just one or two sentences long is enough!
-Writing small paragraphs in the way I am suggesting goes against everything I learned when doing a PhD and it has taken some effort myself also to not to write a paragraph as long as this one you are reading!
+Writing small paragraphs in the way I am suggesting goes against everything I learned when doing a PhD, and it has taken some effort myself also to not to write a paragraph as long as this one you are reading!

 So keep it simple and short so that there is a lot of white space around the writing.
 Make it easy to read on all devices.